mikermcneil/waterline-query-builder/docs/overview.md

 | Term         | Definition
 | ------------ | --------------------------------------------------------
-| record       | The basic unit of data in Waterline.
-Always contains a primary key.
+| record       | The basic unit of data in Waterline; a dictionary with multiple keys.
+Always contains a primary key (e.g. `id`).
 Equivalent to a SQL row or a Mongo document.
 | primary key  | A record's unique identifier.
 Always either an integer or a string.
 | column name  | The name of a property which is extant in all records in a particular table.
 Equivalent to a SQL column name.
 | table        | A set of (at least partially) homogeneous records.
 Equivalent to a SQL table or Mongo collection.